Uncovering social service fraud saves millions, reinforces public trust

 SAS models have enabled DPSS' Welfare Fraud Prevention and Investigations staff to identify and expedite the review of suspicious cases much earlier than waiting on referrals from contracted agencies or other referral sources.

-And, SAS Social Network Analysis functionality detected conspiracy groups much earlier, significantly reducing the duration of fraudulent activities.
+And SAS detected conspiracy groups much earlier, significantly reducing the duration of fraudulent activities.
 LA County mapped out a network of participants and providers that visually displayed their relationships.
 They looked at whether any given small network fit into a larger scheme of networks, in which participants are in collusion with other child care providers.
 They identified strong central nodes and, in one case, found a child care provider serving many nodes of participants colluding in fraudulent activities.

 The aspect of the network that proved most valuable for fraud investigators was the social relationship network display.
 This display shows a web of complex relations linked, for example, by common telephone numbers and addresses.
 Instant access to this network of child care recipients and providers saved fraud investigators innumerable hours of casework preparation.
 "It would take me months or years to uncover all of the relations shown," said one investigator.

 "On one of my cases, with a single click of my mouse, I saw leads to additional evidence that would have otherwise taken weeks, possibly months to uncover.
 This included evidence such as addresses and names of potential unreported employers and potential second-residence addresses.
 The system also showed a connection between my suspect and two other suspects on two other cases."

 Also, one investigator, who was nearing the conclusion of a 10-person conspiracy investigation, ran the main suspect's name through the social network analysis and discovered seven potential additional co-conspirators that she would not have otherwise discovered.

 Moving forward, LA County hopes to expand its reviews to improve in a variety of areas: